robp2175/PapercutManagementModule/README.md

 #How to use:
 * Import-Module .\PapercutManagement.dll
 * To see available cmdlets: Get-Command -Module PapercutManagement

-#To connect to Papcercut Server
+* Connect to Papercut Server:
-#IP of connecting machine must be added to papercut server and API enabled.
+  * IP of connecting machine must be added to papercut server and API enabled.